charlieroses/charlieroses/markdownfiles/blog/2020-07-17_phillystartup.md

 <h3 class="py">Day 3</h3>

 Another day, another sprint.
 Today's focus was data visualization and storytelling.
-Before I get into todays content, my team is still in first place!
+Before I get into today's content, my team is still in first place!
 We did awesome on our Day 2 assignments.
 They used my [Minecraft](minecraft.net) slides as an example on how well I explained the material, so I'm really happy about that.

-So todays training and exercises were about data visualization, storytelling, and delivering a good presentation.
+So today's training and exercises were about data visualization, storytelling, and delivering a good presentation.
 After delivering many lectures, I've learned a lot of this information already.
 The typical, clear data images, don't overcrowd slides with text.
 There was also a great section about the best way to format graphs and diagrams to make them easy to read.

-Todays tasks had three parts, once again to be completed in an hour.
+Today's tasks had three parts, once again to be completed in an hour.

 In the first part, we were given a spreadsheet of revenue and costs for our company, Pretzler, a pretzel flavored seltzer.
-Our company wasn't doing great, but we needed to pitch it to investors with a three slide powerpoint.
-I did mostly some themeing elements there.
+Our company wasn't doing great, but we needed to pitch it to investors with a three slide PowerPoint.
+I did mostly some thematic elements there.

 In the second part, we were given five pretty, but ineffective graphics and had to